Essential Oils for Eczema: 2026 Guide

 Peppermint oil provides a cooling sensation that can temporarily relieve itching.
 It also has anti-inflammatory effects, but should be used cautiously on sensitive eczema skin and always diluted.

-Essential oils are highly concentrated and can cause irritation if applied directly.
+Essential oils are highly concentrated and can cause irritation if applied directly to eczema-affected skin.
 Always dilute them with a carrier oil such as coconut, jojoba, or almond oil.
-A safe dilution ratio is typically 1-2% essential oil to carrier oil, which means about 6-12 drops of essential oil per ounce of carrier oil.
+A safe dilution ratio is typically 1-2% essential oil to carrier oil, which equals about 6-12 drops of essential oil per ounce of carrier oil.
+Proper dilution is one of the most important safety steps when using any oil for eczema.

 Before applying any new oil mixture to a large skin area, do a patch test.
 Apply a small amount to a discreet skin spot and wait 24 hours to check for any adverse reaction.